- Shell 90.2%

 AI / OpenCode

-- Provider template lives in
+- Config lives in

-security add-generic-password -a "$LOGNAME" -s ai.thompson.codes-openwebui -w '<api-key>' - After running the setup script (or copying the template once), edit
+security add-generic-password -a "$LOGNAME" -s ai.thompson.codes-openwebui -w '<api-key>' - On Linux, manually create

-~/.config/opencode/opencode.jsonand set"options.apiKey"to the value from Keychain.
-OpenCode reads that file directly on startup—no wrapper required. - For repo-specific tweaks (extra docs, different permissions, etc.), create
+~/.secrets/opencode-api-keywith your API key - For repo-specific tweaks (extra docs, different permissions, etc.), create

-.opencode/project.jsoninside the repo and add overrides there.
+.opencode/project.jsoninside the repo

 Tmux Session Templates